Real Estate Development Only Works If the Rules Let It

 A discretionary project might offer more upside, but it also carries much more process risk.

-What makes discretionary approval so challenging is not just that it takes longer.
+What makes discretionary approval hard is not just that it takes longer.

 That is why experienced developers are usually very careful about taking on projects that require complex discretionary approvals unless the upside clearly justifies the risk.